Percy Lee Atherton: Early life

 His paternal grandfather was Samuel Atherton (1784–1877), who also had a good voice and ear for music, and was a founding member of the Stoughton Musical Society.

 Education

 Atherton studied at the Boston Latin School and attended the Phillips Academy in Andover, Massachusetts, graduating in 1889.
 Music was his passion.
 He studied with John Knowles Paine.

 Atherton entered Harvard University, graduating in 1893 with honors in music.

 Musical studies and travels in Europe

-Atherton's father had passed away just two years prior to his graduation and his widowed mother made arrangements for a cultural trip to Europe following his graduation.
+Atherton's father had died just two years prior to his graduation and his widowed mother made arrangements for a cultural trip to Europe following his graduation.
 Atherton first traveled to England in 1895 with his architect cousin, Walter Atherton.
 He returned with his mother and brother, sailing from New York, this time to Liverpool in 1898, prior to onward travel to France and Germany for his musical studies.